 Euploca polyphylla

-White Pineland Heliotrope is a low-growing native wildflower that spreads 6-12 inches tall and much wider, forming dense groundcover mats through underground runners.
+White Pineland Heliotrope is a low-growing native wildflower that mostly stays under a foot high and forms a dense groundcover.
 This adaptable species produces small clusters of tiny white flowers that bloom intermittently throughout the year, attracting butterflies, native bees, and other pollinators.
-Extremely drought-tolerant and capable of thriving in nutrient-poor sandy soils, it naturally occurs in pinelands, disturbed sites, and open areas from central Florida southward.
-Perfect for butterfly gardens, wildflower meadows, or naturalized landscapes, it performs well in full sun to partial shade and readily spreads to form large colonies in zones 8A-11.
+It is extremely drought-tolerant and capable of thriving in nutrient-poor sandy soils.
+Perfect for butterfly gardens, wildflower meadows, or naturalized landscapes, it performs well in full sun to partial shade.

 Euploca polyphylla

-White Pineland Heliotrope is a low-growing native wildflower that spreads 6-12 inches tall and much wider, forming dense groundcover mats through underground runners.
+White Pineland Heliotrope is a low-growing native wildflower that mostly stays under a foot high and forms a dense groundcover.
 This adaptable species produces small clusters of tiny white flowers that bloom intermittently throughout the year, attracting butterflies, native bees, and other pollinators.
-Extremely drought-tolerant and capable of thriving in nutrient-poor sandy soils, it naturally occurs in pinelands, disturbed sites, and open areas from central Florida southward.
-Perfect for butterfly gardens, wildflower meadows, or naturalized landscapes, it performs well in full sun to partial shade and readily spreads to form large colonies in zones 8A-11.
+It is extremely drought-tolerant and capable of thriving in nutrient-poor sandy soils.
+Perfect for butterfly gardens, wildflower meadows, or naturalized landscapes, it performs well in full sun to partial shade.